 Sessions⚓︎

-The Mobile SDK has a concept of authenticated sessions.
+The Mobile SDK employs a concept of authenticated sessions.
 Each login and enrolment has a session associated with it.
-Just like a [Flow] (..flows/flows.md), a session has a lifecycle.
-Note that a session is implicitly started by a flow, but it can outlive the flow (which stops when all user interaction is taken care off).
+Similar to a Flow, each session has a lifecycle.
+A session is implicitly started when a flow is created.
+Although the flow stops as soon as all user interaction is finished, the session can last longer than this.

-A new session has as Status STARTING.
+A new session has Status = STARTING.
 The status will change to USER_INTERACTION and transition to ACTIVE if the flow was successful.
-A session has two terminal statuses: DONE, indicating that the session is terminated, and ERROR, indicating that the session was terminated with an error;
+A session has two terminal statuses: DONE, indicating that the session was terminated normally, and ERROR, indicating that the session was terminated with an error.

 As long as the flow is active, no SessionUpdate callbacks will be sent out.
-Note that the FlowUpdate callback also contain the session.
-If an error occurs that would terminate the session while the flow is active, it will be communicated with a FlowUpdate callback, containing the specific error.
+Note that the FlowUpdate callback also contains the session.
+If an error occurs that would terminate the session while the flow is active, this fact will be communicated with a FlowUpdate callback containing the specific error.

-When the flow is no longer active (and has not terminated in an error), one could listen for SessionUpdate callbacks for updates to the session's Status.
-This is mainly useful for continuous logins and AppLogin scenarios, where one would like to give feedback to the user when that login has expired and possibly redirect the user to a login screen.
+When the flow is no longer active (and has not terminated with an error), you can listen for SessionUpdate callbacks to be notified of updates to the session’s Status.
+This is mainly useful for continuous logins and AppLogin scenarios, where it is customary to give feedback to the user if a login has expired and possibly redirect them back to a login screen.

 A session can be stopped at any time by calling the stop() method on that session: